smartbugs/smartbugs/README.md

 ## Features

-- *17 supported tools, 3 operation modes* for analysing Solidity source code, deployment bytecode, and runtime code.
+- *17 supported tools, 3 modes* for analysing Solidity source code, deployment bytecode, and runtime code.

 - *A modular approach to integrating analysers.* All it takes to add